 I didn’t get my dream writing job because I’m an obsessive journaler, because I was a copy editor in college, because I wrote to an audience of seven for years, because I emailed Leandra until she responded (sorry Leandra).
 I did those things, sure, and I know it sounds good, but saying so would be a lie.
 Because between those tidy steps I committed to going to art school, becoming a program manager, succeeding in human resources, becoming a graphic designer, becoming a retail buyer, pursuing psychology…I could go on.
 If I trace my steps back from now to the eye of my confusing storm, the only thing I can safely say got me here was running like hell from apathy.

 The biggest misconception I had through all of it was that I was supposed to know my narrative arc.
 That there even was one.
 But narrative arcs are built only in hindsight.
 Not everyone’s path is linear.
 And if you’re really fucking confused about what you want, I don’t say any of this as consolation, I say this as congratulations.
 For me, not knowing what I wanted was the most effective fuel imaginable.
 I cared for a long time about a whole bunch of stuff and the result was breadth I hadn’t sought and happenstance I couldn’t have predicted.

-It’s too easy for me to say I always wanted to be a writer.
+It’d be easy for me to say I always wanted to be a writer.
 That the piles of journals and external hard drives of documents are proof that I could never have been anything else.
 But I know better than to construct such a linear narrative.
 Most of us don’t get the linear narrative.
-There is no magic number of internships that can guarantee you’ll become a compelling person with a point of view and something to add, damn it.
+There is no magic number of internships that can guarantee you’ll become a compelling person with a point of view and something to add.
 No number of checked boxes will make you more interesting than simply staying interested.